-If you have been around TradeSmart University much you should be well acquainted with our 5 steps of trade confirmation.
-It is ingrained into our core Foundations of Stocks and Options and we build all of our training around the concept.
+If you have been around TradeSmart University much, you should be well acquainted with our five steps of trade confirmation.
+It is ingrained into our core Foundations of Stocks and Options, and we build all of our training around the concept.

-In case you are unfamiliar, the 5 steps of trade confirmation are are follows:
+In case you are unfamiliar, the five steps of trade confirmation are as follows:

-Candlestick patterns are similar to chart patterns but they do not take as long to develop.
-Within 1 or 2 trading sessions candle patterns can tell you what the likely direction is for the stock you are trading.
+Candlestick patterns are similar to chart patterns, but they do not take as long to develop.
+Within one or two trading sessions, candle patterns can tell you what the likely direction is for the stock you are trading.
 Like Chart patterns, there are only a handful of signals one needs to learn.
 But when you do, your trading will never be the same.

-Finally the last step of confirmation is indicators.
-Most people use indicators the wrong way.
-There are only two reasons to use an indicator: a) to confirm what you already knew or b) to alert you to something you did not see.
-Indicators are a very valuable tool in the confirmation process so long as they are kept in their proper place.
+Finally, the last step of confirmation is indicators.
+There are only two reasons to use an indicator: to confirm what you already knew or to alert you to something you did not see.
+Indicators are a very valuable tool in the confirmation process, so long as they are kept in their proper place.

-While the 5 steps of confirmation process is essential for doing a well rounded analysis, the tools involved can change quite a bit.
+While the five steps of confirmation process is essential for doing a well-rounded analysis, the tools involved can change quite a bit.
 That's where Bollinger Bands come in to play.

-Bollinger Bands can serve to replace or supplement 3 of the 5 steps, all on one screen!
+Bollinger Bands can serve to replace or supplement three of the five steps, all on one screen.
 They can help you:

 It is entirely possible to trade from only the Bollinger Bands screen while still having most of the information you need.

 Bollinger bands are one way to approach this challenge.
-The relative nature insures that the bands are constantly changing to conform to the trade.
-With this adjustments the bands then become a logical place for turns to take shape and consequently provide a good framework for the analyst to observe the trade.
+The relative nature ensures that the bands are constantly changing to conform to the trade.
+These adjustments to the bands displays for us a logical place for turns to take shape and consequently provide a good framework for the analyst to observe the trade.

 In addition to providing a framework, the bands help provide trend clarification.
-Bollinger bands are build around a moving average.
-Because of this the bands naturally have a trend tool built in.
+Bollinger bands are built around a moving average.
+Because of this, the bands naturally have a trend tool built-in.
 If the stock is above the average it is bullish, and if it is below the average it is bearish.

-To bring further clarification to this picture and setup one could add a 7 or 10 day moving average in addition to the Bollinger bands.
+To bring further clarification to this picture and setup, one could add a seven or ten-day moving average in addition to the Bollinger bands.
 This would provide a moving average cross signal to help confirm further that the trend has changed.

 While providing a framework is very valuable, and certainly identifying the trend is critical, one of the best parts of Bollinger Bands is the signals they directly provide.